 - Education-related expenses for the purposes of representing constituents and their interests

-The payment is treated as taxable income, however, the legislator may be able to claim certain expenses as deductions for Federal income tax purposes.
+The payment is treated as taxable income, however, the legislator may be able to claim certain expenses as deductions for income tax purposes.
 In general, taxable fringe benefits are subject to withholding when they are made available.
-In accordance with Federal law, Legislative Services Division will treat this taxable fringe benefit as paid in a single pay period and will withhold on the benefit at the supplemental wage flat rate of 25%.
+In accordance with federal law, Legislative Services Division will treat this taxable fringe benefit as paid in the pay period it was issued and will withhold on the benefit at the supplemental wage rate.
 There may be additional state taxes.

-For the secondary amount, the law specifies that legislators must apply for reimbursement to the Legislative Services Division by submitting written documentation that satisfies applicable requirements of Title 2, chapter 18, part 5, which apply to meals, lodging, and transportation for otherwise unreimbursed expenses related to the legislator's expenses incurred for providing constituent services.
-The secondary amount is a variable amount that is determined by square mileage of district and requires the Legislative Services Division to inform legislators by July 1, 2017, of the amount authorized in SB 283 in section 1(2).
+For the secondary amount, the law specifies that legislators must apply for reimbursement to the Legislative Services Division by submitting written documentation that satisfies applicable requirements of Title 2, chapter 18, part 5, which apply to meals, lodging, and transportation for otherwise unreimbursed expenses related to the legislator’s expenses incurred for providing constituent services.
+The secondary amount is a variable amount that is determined by square mileage of district and requires the Legislative Services Division to inform legislators by June 1, 2021, of the amount authorized pursuant to 5-2-204(1), MCA.
 In mid-June, Legislative Services Division will send legislators eligible for the secondary amount a packet including the amount for which the legislator is eligible and reimbursement forms.

 Requirements for Secondary Amount